-- The code supplied is a simple molecular dynamics simulation of the melting of solid argon. - Computation is dominated by the calculation of force pairs in subroutine forces. - Parallelise this routine using a DO/FOR directive and critical sections. - Watch out for PRIVATE and REDUCTION variables. - Choose a suitable loop schedule - Extra exercise: can you improve the performance by using locks, or atomics, or by using a reduction array (C programmers will need to implement this "by hand").
+- The code supplied is a simple molecular dynamics simulation of the melting of solid argon. - Computation is dominated by the calculation of force pairs in subroutine forces. - Parallelise this routine using a DO/FOR directive and critical sections. - Watch out for PRIVATE and REDUCTION variables. - Choose a suitable loop schedule - Extra exercise: can you improve the performance by using locks, or atomics, or by using a reduction array.